Docs

 Endpoint behavior

-The app derives the endpoint automatically from the Account ID.
-You do not manually type the R2 API endpoint.
+By default the app derives the endpoint automatically from the Account ID.
+You do not normally type the R2 API endpoint.

 https://<ACCOUNT_ID>.r2.cloudflarestorage.com